• Skip to main content

 • Towels for clean up

-Materials for cellophane stained glass window project
+Materials for cellophane stained glass window project including snowflakes cut from colored cellophane and paint brush in jar of soapy water.

-• Cut snowflakes.
-This is the hardest part because cellophane can be tricky for little hands to cut.
-In our previous window art projects, I've done all the cutting myself.
-It is easier to cut the folded layers of the snowflake pattern, however.
 Here's where I confess: I love cutting snowflakes.
 I made all these myself, because my kids just weren't interested the day I was doing it and I never force them to do crafts.
 I also made them last year, but never got around to applying them to the window until this year!
 (We move slowly around here.)
 If you need help cutting snowflakes, watch my handy dandy how to cut a paper snowflake video.

-Step back and enjoy your beautiful snowflake stained glass window art!
+Now, step back and enjoy your beautiful snowflake stained glass window art!
 It's almost as good as real snow.

 TIP: Snowflakes tear more easily than other shapes (but still not as much as tissue paper!) so less intricate snowflakes are better.
 If your kids are doing the cutting, that shouldn't be a problem.
 You can simply repair any tears, by closing the gap when you apply them to the window.